loopandlearn/news/docs/edition/2024-12-23.md

 * When the sensor is inserted, it goes past a magnet that turns on the sensor
 * If your sensor doesn't activate automatically, you can run a magnet over it to activate a switch that, when turned off conserves battery.
 * The applicator contains magnets or you can use any common one you have on hand.

+## *Dexcom* G7 Direct to Watch Help

+To aid in making Direct to Watch connections with G7, be sure to delete all previous Bluetooth:Dexcom connections on the watch itself.
+This is done on the watch itself by selecting watch Settings > Bluetooth and forgetting devices that begin with DXCM.
+If you forget the current device name, the watch will ask if you want to pair with it again.

+This is similar to the suggested procedure of forgetting previous Dexcom devices on the Phone, under Settings > Bluetooth.

 ## What is Goosenecking